About the Program

 Study Spanish and Field Biology/Ecology in Costa Rica

-The Oregon International Education Consortium consists of Central Oregon Community College, Chemeketa CC, Clackamas CC, Mount Hood CC, Portland CC, Linn-Benton CC, and Rogue CC, offering programs in four countries ranging from 2 to 11 weeks.
+The Oregon International Education Consortium consists of Central Oregon Community College, Chemeketa CC, Clackamas CC, Mount Hood CC, Portland CC, Rogue CC and Southwestern CC, offering programs ranging from 3 to 11 weeks in four countries.

 Optional trips (not included in program fee) include a full day visit to Jaco Beach, an excursion to Poas Volcano and La Paz Waterfall, and a canopy tour with a zipline in the Monteverde Cloud Forest.
-Program fee of $3500 includes airfare, lodging, trip cancellation and medical insurance, all meals (except your lunches in Grecia), transportation by private bus and taxis between study sites, and National Park entrance and tour fees; 8 credits tuition is extra, paid to the consortium student's home college.
+Program fee of $3900.00 includes airfare, lodging, trip cancellation and medical insurance, all meals (except your lunches in Grecia), transportation by private bus and taxis between study sites, and National Park entrance and tour fees; 8 credits tuition is extra, paid to the consortium student's home college.
+Fee also does not cover cost of Costa Rica's airport departure tax (currently $29.00)

 The Academia Centroamericana de Espanol (ACCE)